Health and Safety

 Highly Skilled Workforce

-Versions of the Basic Health and Safety Policy have also been produced in English, Chinese, Thai, and Spanish, allowing it to be thoroughly understood on a global basis.
+To ensure global understanding, versions of the Basic Health and Safety Policy have also been produced in English, Chinese, Thai, and Spanish.

 Industrial Accident Status (domestic)